constellation-daq/Constellation/docs/operator_guide/howtos/transition_order.md

 # Configuring a Transition Order

-This how-to guide walks through steps required to configure a startup order of satellites in a Constellation and provides example configurations for different situations.
+This how-to guide walks through steps required to configure a transition order for satellites in a Constellation and provides example configurations for different situations.
 Conditional transitions are used to ensure that a transition is completed only after specified satellites have reached required states.